Largest artificial non-nuclear explosions: 2015 Tianjin explosions

 On 12 August 2015, at 23:30, two explosions occurred in the Chinese port Tianjin at a warehouse operated by Ruihai Logistics.
 The more powerful explosion was estimated at 336 tons TNT equivalent.
 173 people were killed, and 8 remain missing.

 2016 Salawa armoury explosion

 On 5 June 2016, a fire at the largest military armoury in the island nation of Sri Lanka caused a series of explosions that lasted for about 5 hours.
 One soldier was killed and several others were injured.

 2016 San Pablito Market fireworks explosion

 On 20 December 2016, a fireworks explosion occurred at the San Pablito Market in the city of Tultepec, north of Mexico City.
 At least 42 people were killed, and dozens injured.

+2017 Kalynivka ammunition depot explosion

+On 6 September 2017, an ammunition explosion occurred at ammunition depot in Kalynivka, near Vinnytsia, Ukraine.

 2020 Tarragona IQOXE plant explosion

 On 14 January 2020, an ethylene oxide tank exploded at the IQOXE (Chemical Industries of Ethylene Oxide) plant in Tarragona (Spain).

 2020 Beirut explosion

 On 4 August 2020, a warehouse containing 2,750 tonne of ammonium nitrate exploded following a fire in the Port of Beirut, Lebanon.
 The explosion generated a pressure wave felt more than 240 km away.
-Following early estimates of the yield of the explosion ranging from hundreds of tons of TNT equivalent to 1.1 kilotons, a study by researchers from the Blast and Impact Research Group at the University of Sheffield estimated the energy of the Beirut explosion to be equivalent to 0.5–1.2 kt of TNT.
-At least 200 people were killed, more than 6,500 injured, and about 300,000 made homeless.
+A study by researchers from the Blast and Impact Dynamics Research Group at the University of Sheffield estimated the energy of the Beirut explosion to be equivalent to 0.5–1.2 kt of TNT.
+At least 218 people were killed, more than 7,000 injured, and about 300,000 made homeless.
 Much of central Beirut was devastated by the blast with property damage estimated at US$10–15 billion.